goback-tech/argos-frontend-data/src/github.com/grafana/grafana/docs/sources/plugins/installation.md

 If your Grafana Server does not have access to the Internet, then the plugin will have to downloaded and manually copied to your Grafana Server.

-The Download URL from Grafana.com API is in this form:
+The Download URL from argos.goback.world API is in this form:

-`https://grafana.com/api/plugins/<plugin id>/versions/<version number>/download`
+`https://argos.goback.world/api/plugins/<plugin id>/versions/<version number>/download`

 You can specify a local URL by using the `--pluginUrl` option.
 ```bash
 grafana-cli --pluginUrl https://nexus.company.com/grafana/plugins/<plugin-id>-<plugin-version>.zip plugins install <plugin-id>
 ```

-To manually install a Plugin via the Grafana.com API:
+To manually install a Plugin via the argos.goback.world API:

-1. Find the plugin you want to download, the plugin id can be found on the Installation Tab on the plugin's page on Grafana.com.
+1. Find the plugin you want to download, the plugin id can be found on the Installation Tab on the plugin's page on argos.goback.world.
 In this example, the plugin id is `jdbranham-diagram-panel`:

     {{< imgbox img="/img/docs/installation-tab.png" caption="Installation Tab" >}}

-2. Use the Grafana API to find the plugin using this url `https://grafana.com/api/plugins/<plugin id from step 1>`.
-For example: https://grafana.com/api/plugins/jdbranham-diagram-panel should return:
+2. Use the Grafana API to find the plugin using this url `https://argos.goback.world/api/plugins/<plugin id from step 1>`.
+For example: https://argos.goback.world/api/plugins/jdbranham-diagram-panel should return:
     ```bash
     {
       "id": 145,